 Timeless eternity is not only inconceivable; it is self-contradictory…

-The problem is that eternity itself is only comprehensible relative to time.
-Eternity describes what is totally outside of time, not simply more than the greatest amount of time conceivable.
+The problem is that eternity is only comprehensible relative to time.
+Eternity describes what is totally outside of time and apart from time, not simply more than the greatest amount of time conceivable.